Nyerguds/MobiusMapEditor/MANUAL.md

 * **DefaultBoundsObstructFill**: Default for the option "Tools" → "Options" → "Flood fill is obstructed by map bounds".
 When enabled, and filling map tiles with \[Ctrl\]+\[Shift\]+\[Click\], the map boundary acts as border blocking the fill spread.
 This applies both inside and outside the border.
 * **DefaultTileDragProtect**: Default for the option "Tools" → "Options" → "Drag-place map tiles without smearing".
 When placing tiles in map mode, and dragging around the mouse, this option will make sure a new tileset block is only placed after fully leaving the previously-placed blocks inside that one mouse action.
 * **DefaultTileDragRandomize**: Default for the option "Tools" → "Options" → "Randomize drag-placed map tiles".
 When placing a tile and holding down the mouse to drag more, this will make the subsequently placed tiles randomize between equivalents of the same size.
+Note that this does not refer to the randomisable Interior tiles; those do that anyway.
+It activates on certain cliffs, roads, shores, and rivers.
 * **DefaultShowPlacementGrid**: Default for the option "Tools" → "Options" → "Show grid when placing / moving".
 This option enables showing the map grid when in placement mode (and/or holding down \[Shift\]) or when dragging a placed down object to a different location.
-* **DefaultOutlineAllCrates**: Default for the option "Tools" → "Options" → "Crate outline indicators show on all crates".
-When enabled, the crate indicators from the "View" → "Indicators" → "Outlines on overlapped crates" option will show on all crates instead of just those underneath objects or graphics.
 * **DefaultCratesOnTop**: Default for the option "Tools" → "Options" → "Show crates on top of other objects".
 * **DefaultExportScale**: Default scaling multiplier for the size at which an exported image will be generated through "Tools" → "Export As Image".
 A negative values will set it to smooth scaling.
 Defaults to -0.5.
 * **DefaultExportScaleClassic**: Default scaling multiplier for exporting images when using classic graphics.
 Defaults to 1.0.
+* **DefaultOutlineAllCrates**: Default for the option "View" → "Extra Indicators" → "Outlines on crates".
+When enabled, outlines will be shown on all crates, regardless of whether it is overlapped, or whether the "View" → "Indicators" → "Outlines on overlapped objects" option is enabled.

 ### Editor fine tuning: